0xLiam0920/SES4U-Capstone-Exoplanets/README.md

 Do stars with higher iron content ([Fe/H]) preferentially host more massive gas giant planets?

-This study investigates the **Core Accretion Model** of planetary formation, which predicts that metal-rich protoplanetary disks can more rapidly build the solid rocky cores required to gravitationally accrete hydrogen gas — producing Jupiter-class planets.
+This study investigates the **Core Accretion Model** of planetary formation, which predicts that metal-rich protoplanetary disks can more rapidly build the solid rocky cores required to gravitationally accrete hydrogen gas, \\\\producing Jupiter-class planets.
 We test this prediction empirically using the largest available catalog of confirmed exoplanets.

 ---